 I feel as if my pre-baby brain has gone on hiatus and a new model has taken over.
 But does this really mean my intelligence has dropped considerably?
 Am I more than one sandwich short of a picnic?
 Or could it be that I have grown in other ways and there is only so much that my brain can focus on, and priorities on the memory front have shifted to accommodate this?

 There has been research into this very topic.
-One such studied published in the Medical Journal of Australia, titled ‘Cognitive impairment during pregnancy’, assessed 709 pregnant women and concluded the overall cognitive functioning was worse in women who were knocked up.
-The paper does state though that further investigation is needed as to why this is the case. (*I’ve included a link to the study below if you can be arsed to read it!).
+One such study, titled ‘Cognitive impairment during pregnancy’, assessed 709 pregnant women and concluded the overall cognitive functioning was worse in women who were knocked up.
+The paper was published in The Medical Journal of Australia last year and states that further investigation is needed as to why this is the case. (*I’ve included a link to the study below if you can be arsed to read it!).

-I spoke to David about whether, medically speaking, he believes baby brain is a real condition and if so, does it affect many women?
+I spoke to David about whether, medically speaking, he believes baby brain is a real condition.
+He offers great insight into this topic.

 One of the first questions that I ask my patients during their pregnancy check-ups is, “How many weeks are you today?”